 RUS Electric Program

-NOTICE OF PROPOSED RULEMAKING for the new Energy Efficiency and Conservation Loan Program
+NOTICE OF FINAL RULEMAKING for the new Energy Efficiency and Conservation Loan Program

-The Rural Utilities Service – Electric Program published the Energy Efficiency and Conservation Loan Program proposed rule on July 26, 2012.
-This proposed rule implements Section 6101 of the Farm Bill.
+The Rural Utilities Service – Electric Program published the Energy Efficiency and Conservation Loan Program final rule on December 5, 2013.
+This final rule implements Section 6101 of the 2008 Farm Bill.
 Section 6101 enhances RUS’ authority for the Electric Program to make loans for energy efficiency.
-This proposed rule supports President Obama’s Recovery through Retrofit Initiative (RTR).
-RTR requires Federal Agencies to complete activities that increase green job opportunities and boost energy savings by retrofitting homes for energy efficiency.

 What are the eligible activities and investments?